 For a given query $q$, JADE activates a subset of relevant skills using a deterministic taxonomy-based mapping.
 In practice, this activation is implemented via multi-label classification, where skills are triggered either through expert pre-annotation or online prediction using learned binary or multi-class classifiers.
 We denote the activated skill set by:

 The query-level rubric is constructed by composing all activated templates:

 Given the composed rubric $\mathcal R(q)$, an LLM generates the \textbf{query-specific checklist}:

-Each checklist item $\ell_i = (d_i, w_i)$ consists of: \begin{itemize}[itemsep=0pt] \item $d_i$: an atomic Yes/No question (e.g., ``Does the response provide product links?''), \item $w_i \in \mathbb{R}$: a weight where $w_i > 0$ for quality requirements and $w_i < 0$ for critical flaws, \end{itemize} Because skill activation depends only on $q$, the same query always induces the same checklist, ensuring evaluation stability.
+Each checklist item $\ell_i = (d_i, w_i)$ consists of: \begin{itemize}[itemsep=0pt] \item $d_i$: an atomic Yes/No question (e.g., ``Does the response provide product links?''), \item $w_i \in \mathbb{R}$: a weight where $w_i > 0$ for quality requirements and $w_i < 0$ for critical flaws, \end{itemize} Because skill activation depends only on $q$, the same query always activates the same skills and rubric, stabilizing checklist generation.